 Habitat specialists will often also be zoologists since their primary job responsibility will to be to build living enclosures for animals in zoos.
 Which is why it only makes sense that a habitat specialist should also have a thorough knowledge of the animals that they are attempting to build a suitable environment for.

-As we all know, a veterinarian is a medical professional whose primary role is to protect the health and well-being of both animals/pets and their owners.
+As we all know, a veterinarian is a medical professional whose primary role is to protect animal health and well-being of both animals/pets and their owners.
 But what one might not be aware of is just how expansive the job description of a veterinarian can be.
-For example: there is your typical pet veterinarian, there are you your zoo veterinarians, veterinary radiologists, veterinary pathologists, veterinarian dentists, etc…
+For example: there is your typical pet veterinarian, small animal veterinarian, large animal veterinarian, and then there are you your zoo veterinarians, veterinary radiologists, veterinary pathologists, veterinarian dentists, etc…

 How do these roles differ?
 Let’s just take a quick look.